e3o8o/triggerr/docs/02_architecture/03_PACKAGE_ANALYSIS.md

 ## Next Steps

 1. Review the existing API contracts to understand the data structures
 2. Study the database schema to understand the relationships between tables
+3. Set up dual-chain development environment with Ethereum and Base testnets
+4. Implement chain abstraction layer for seamless user experience
-3. Implement APIs one by one, following the template and best practices
+5. Implement APIs one by one, following the template and dual-chain best practices
-4. Add comprehensive tests for each API to catch issues early
+6. Add comprehensive tests for each API including cross-chain scenarios
-5. Ensure all API implementations align with our entity structure and regulatory framework
+7. Ensure all API implementations align with our entity structure and dual-chain regulatory framework
+8. Test smart contract integrations on both Ethereum and Base networks

 > **Legal Framework**: Detailed entity responsibilities, API compliance requirements, and regulatory considerations documented in [Legal Reference](../04_compliance/LEGAL_REFERENCE.md)